 - Security and space – indoor cats are space restricted, so respect their personal space to avoid stress.
 Provide secure sleeping areas where they can relax alone.

-- Social interaction – take time to interact with your cat via grooming or play but read your cat’s body language as each cat will vary with their need for interaction.
+- Social interaction – take time to interact with your cat via grooming or play but read your cat’s body language as each cat’s need for interaction will vary.

 - Multiple resources – reduce stress in multi-cat households by offering multiples of key resources – litter trays, food and water bowls, scratching posts and sleeping areas.

-Also, boredom may lead to increased attention to food and over-sleeping, resulting in weight gain.
+Boredom may also lead to increased attention to food and over-sleeping, resulting in weight gain.
 Using puzzle feeders or mazes helps slow down your cat’s consumption and provides mental stimulation.
 If they struggle to regulate their own food intake, choose a meal diet which contains less fat to suit the lower activity levels of housecats.